☎ (346) 250-5000 ✉ info@recenterhouston.com

 Jun 2022

-A Beautiful Day for a Bike Ride
+A Beautiful Day for a Motorcycle Ride

 30 riders, HPD escort, food trucks, a bouncy house, and a dunk tank.
 Our residents celebrated hard-earned sobriety together.